 Shelley Van Benschop, Visual Arts Specialist and Lead Teacher

-Moved and inspired by the Reggio Emilia Approach, we at BSS embrace the power of collaborating, co-constructing and curriculum creating.
+Moved and inspired by the Reggio Emilia Approach, we at BSS embrace the power of collaborating and co-constructing.
 We see this as being and becoming together.

 Junior School Life